Wednesday, December 19, 2012

 1903

-Europeans visiting the United States in the nineteenth century were fascinated with how quickly Americans ate their meals, especially lunch.
-By the 1890s, there were a number of new options for those in a hurry.
+In the nineteenth century, Europeans visiting the United States were fascinated by how quickly Americans ate their meals, particularly lunch.
+By the 1890s, several new options had emerged for those in a hurry.
 In addition to lunch wagons and cafeterias, there were small restaurants that served the so-called “quick lunch.”
-It was these that most captured the European imagination, for there were no such eateries in Europe at the time.
+These establishments especially captured the European imagination, as no such eateries existed in Europe at the time.
 In 1892, French writer Paul de Rousiers described the scene at one of these lunch places in his travelogue La Vie Américaine:

 “Lunch time, the streets fill once more.
 In New York nobody goes home in the middle of the day.
 They eat wherever they happen to be: at the office, while working, in clubs, and in cafeterias…In blue-collar restaurants, thousands of people eat standing up, with their hats on, all in a line, like horses in a stable.
 The food is fresh and appetizing, though, and prices are lower than ours.
 While lines of men dug into plates brimming with meatballs, others wait to take their place.”